KatoKode/BTree/README.md

 Just Another Armchair Programmer

-B-Tree Implementation in x86_64 Assembly Language with C interface
+BTree Implementation in x86_64 Assembly Language with C interface

 by Jerry McIntosh

 ---

 # INTRODUCTION
-This is an Assembly Language implementation of a B-Tree (Multiway-Tree).
-The B-Tree is implemented as a shared-library with a C interface.
+This is an Assembly Language implementation of a BTree (Multiway-Tree).
+The BTree is implemented as a shared-library with a C interface.
 There is also a C demo program.

-The B-Tree implementaton is based on a C++ implementation found at:
+The BTree implementaton is based on a C++ implementation found at:

 [GeeksforGeeks: Delete Operation in B-Tree](https://www.geeksforgeeks.org/delete-operation-in-b-tree/?ref=lbp)